This is the multi-page printable view of this section. Click here to print.

 environment: production

-This TeamRole has an aggregationRule set.
+This TeamRole has a .spec.aggregationRule set.
 This aggregationRule will be added to the ClusterRole created on the target clusters.
 With the aggregationRule set it will aggregate the ClusterRoles created by the TeamRoles with the label aggregate: "true".
-The team will have the permissions of both TeamRoles and will be able to get, list, update and patch Pods.
+The Team will have the permissions of both TeamRoles and will be able to get, list, update and patch Pods.

 apiVersion: greenhouse.sap/v1alpha1